 CLASSICAL'S CLEVER CUT-UP -- P.D.Q.
 BACH

 MANHATTAN — 1965 — Classical music is a somber discipline.
 An occasional “scherzo,” i.e. musical joke, resounds but as Woody Allen quipped, “the trombone has all the best lines.”
-So the prim audience at Town Hall in Manhattan were unprepared that summer night for a unique version of Beethoven’s 5th.
+So the prim audience at Town Hall in Manhattan was unprepared that summer night for a unique version of Beethoven’s 5th.
 After the BANG! of a starter’s pistol, the orchestra began.

 Da-Da-Da-Domm.